 Acton students aim to cultivate an entrepreneurial mindset.
 This mindset is not about starting a business per se.
 Rather, Acton uses the entrepreneurial journey as a metaphor for children to think about their educational adventure.
 It is a lifelong orientation toward themselves and the world, a way of discovering their unique gifts, talents, and passions and then developing the habits of mind, character, and behavior that allow them to chase down their dreams with energy and joy.

-For instance, one of the more unique features of Acton is project-based quests.
+One of the more unique features of Acton is project-based quests.
 Quests challenge students to do something, build something, and test something in fields as diverse as history, chemistry, poetry, art, physics, electronics, and programming.
 Acton quests feel like a heroic adventure.
-And rather than simply giving a test, Acton students prove their learning through exhibitions in the real world.
+And rather than simply taking a test, Acton students prove their learning through exhibitions in the real world.